Trump joins growing list of virus-infected world leaders

-JOHANNESBURG (AP) — President Donald Trump has tested positivefor the coronavirus, joining a small group of world leaders who have been infected.
-Trump is 74, putting him at higher risk of serious complications.
+JOHANNESBURG (AP) — President Donald Trump has tested positive for the coronavirus, joining a small group of world leaders who have been infected.
+Trump is 74, putting him at a higher risk of serious complications.
 Here’s a look at other leaders who have had the virus.
 Some are sending Trump their wishes for a speedy recovery.

 BORIS JOHNSON